Phase 2 Results Operations Runbook

 • Inventory: results-data/corpus-inventory.json

-• Community sidecar: submission-manifest.json
+• Community sidecar: <result>.manifest.json (legacy submission-manifest.json is still accepted)

 • Generated explorer read model: results-explorer/public/data/